georgeroubie/CSS-Style-Guide/README.md

 ## JavaScript

 Don't bind the same class in both your CSS and JavaScript.
-Create a JavaScript-specific classes to bind to, prefixed with `.js-`
+Create a JavaScript-specific class prefixed with `.js-`

 ```html
   <a href="btn js-go-to-top">Top</a>